The indebted promoter Evergrande collapses for its return to the stock market

 Dozens of injured owners, not having received delivery of their apartment, as well as unpaid suppliers, demonstrated in September in front of the group’s headquarters in Shenzhen (southern China).

-Evergrande “will continue to implement measures to alleviate liquidity problems”, assured the real estate developer on Wednesday in an attempt to reassure investors.
+Evergrande “will continue to implement measures to mitigate [ses] liquidity problems, “the property developer assured Wednesday in an attempt to reassure investors.

 Despite a storm in September in the financial markets, worried about the repercussions of a potential bankruptcy of the group, Beijing has still not made it clear whether or not it will come to the rescue of the company.